gioadorno/gitclean/README.md

 (left blank for default)
 ```
 ## Clean
-Does both the rebase and clean functionality
+Does both the rebase and reset functionality